Stock market opens higher as Trump indicates ‘great’ trade deal with India - www.lokmattimes.com

 US President Donald Trump has hinted at a "very big" trade deal with India, weeks after a team of negotiators from the two countries held four-day closed-door talks on the agreement.
 Addressing the 'Big Beautiful Event' at the White House, Trump said he has a "great deal" with India.

-According to analysts, news that the July 9th US tariff deadline is likely to be extended is also positive for the market sentiment.
+According to analysts, reports that the July 9th US tariff deadline is likely to be extended are also positive for the market sentiment.

 "High inflation, aggressive monetary tightening by the central banks, geopolitical events including some wars and conflicts, and unprecedented tariff threats, did pose some threats to the rally, but the bull market climbed all these walls of worries.
 It appears that the rally is unlikely to be impacted by the approaching July 9th tariff deadline," said Dr. VK Vijayakumar, Chief Investment Strategist, Geojit Investments Ltd.